 What Does it Cost to Repair?

 This can lead to an expensive repair.
-When your AC freezes over it can lead to damage to the compressor.
+When your unit freezes over it can lead to damage to the compressor.
 Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
 In fact, many homeowners are forced to choose between installing a new system vs repairing the damaged one.
-If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive job.
+If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
 Your technician will quickly analyze the problem and how to avoid the issue from happening again.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.